alexjasson/templechess/README.md

   pawn move like above, we can ust get a bitboard of all the pawn moves (left, right, single push, double push) and then count the moves on it.
 Since we're not actually playing these moves on our board rep.

+- Consider using a goto for numChecking in treeSearch to reduce nested if statements